-COLREGs currently have thirty eight rules and four annexes.
+Colregs currently have thirty eight rules and four annexes.
 It applies to all vessels upon the high seas and in all waters navigable by seagoing vessels.
-The rules followed as closely as possible in line with the international rules as possible as stated in Rule 1 (Application) of COLREGs (Ford, 2003).
+The rules should be as closely in line with the international rules as possible as stated in Rule 1 (Application) of Colregs (Ford, 2003).
 For instance, in the United State, additional rules for vessels navigating inland are published alongside the international rules (US, 1989).

-From the point of (Belcher, 2002), COLREGs are intended to operate in a environment where the Navigational Officer on each vessel has a complete understanding of the situation, knowing which rules are in effect, how those rules are interpreted and what needs to be done in case the action does not occur.
-Thus, (Belcher, 2002), perceives that the COLREGs operate in an environment of mutual comprehension, understanding and coordination, with clear logical steps ensuring clarity and predictability.
+From the point of (Belcher, 2002), Colregs are intended to operate in a environment where the Navigational Officer on each vessel has а complete understanding of the situation. knowing which rules are in effect, how those rules are interpreted and what needs to be done in case the action does not occur.
+Thus, (Belcher, 2002), perceives that the Colregs operate an environment in of mutual comprehension, understanding and coordination, with clear logical steps ensuring clarity and predictability.